ubccr/xdmod/docs/upgrade.md

 Download available at [GitHub][github-release].
 Make sure to download `xdmod-{{ page.sw_version }}.tar.gz`, not the GitHub-generated "Source code" files.

+### Ensure software dependencies are updated

+The nodejs dependency is updated from 16 to 22.
+Update the nodejs version before installing the new XDMoD source package.

 ### Extract and Install Source Package